SaadiSave/google-fonts-ripper/README.md

 The server will respond with a zip file containing the `woff2` files and a `fonts.css` file that you can import in css.

-DO NOT USE THE SERVER IN PRODUCTION, AS IT IS SUJECT TO BREAKING CHANGES WITHOUT ANY WARNING WHATSOEVER.
+DO NOT USE THE SERVER IN PRODUCTION, AS IT IS SUBJECT TO BREAKING CHANGES WITHOUT ANY WARNING WHATSOEVER.
 DOWNLOAD THE ZIP AND USE ITS CONTENTS IN PRODUCTION INSTEAD.

 ### Example